EXPLORE the ALTAI of GOLDEN EAGLE and SNOW LEOPARD , 12 DAYS, FROM 2215$, 2019 LET'S PLAN YOUR TRIP

 Days 10.
 Drive to OlgiiWe will take an early morning drive to Olgii, the through a dramatic landscape with Sairiyn Nuruu towering above us and the rugged Altai uplands beyond Lake Tolbo (Nuur).
 After 4-5hrs we arrive at the Blue Wolf ger-camp in Olgii.
 After lunch we will spend the afternoon sightseeing around Olgii, visiting its interesting bazaar as well as the recently renovated local mosque, and a well-stocked local museum.
 Some interesting backstreet handicraft shops will give us the opportunity to look for traditional Kazakh crafts and wares.
 Overnight at local hotel.
 (BLD)

 Day 11.
-Depart from western Mongolia to UlaanbaatarAfter breakfast, we will head for Olgii airport and for Ulaanbaatar.
+Fly out from western Mongolia to UlaanbaatarAfter breakfast, we will head for Olgii airport and for Ulaanbaatar.
 From UB airport we will transfer to our hotel.
 There will be opportunities for shopping in the city.
 Overnight at our 4* hotel.
 (B)

 Summer months in Mongolia are from early June to mid-September.
 Although the Mongolian summers are hot and dry with occasional rain, the temperature can fluctuate as much 5-10 degrees centigrade between day and night. /+20°+30° during a days and -+10°-5° of Celsius during a nights/.
 Late September and October months in Mongolia are cool and dry with occasional snow, the temperature can fluctuate as much 5-10 degrees centigrade between day and night. /+5°-10° during a days and -5°-15° of Celsius during a nights/